Organization Hierarchy Inbound Connector

 - Click Next.

-- Give your organization hierarchy a name.
+- Give your hierarchy a name.

 - Upload Organization Hierarchy: Create and activate an organization hierarchy.
 By default, the activated organization hierarchy is unpublished and will only enable dashboard personalization.
+When enabled, the following suboptions are also available:

 - Generate groups based on this users file: Create groups based on the organization hierarchy file.

 - Include records without text: Include records with empty verbatims in your organization hierarchy.
-This option is only available if you are publishing your organization hierarchy.

-- Include in incremental dataflows: Include the organization hierarchy in incremental dataflow runs.
-This option is only available if you are publishing your organization hierarchy.
+- Include in incremental dataflows: Include the organization hierarchy in incremental dataflow

 Qtip: If you expect that publishing an organization hierarchy will conflict with other dataflows, we recommend deselecting this option.
 The model that gets created and subsequently classified will not block other dataflows if this option is disabled.